 - Three studies provide very limited insight into the possibility of a U-shaped curve.
 A U-shaped curve means that above a certain level of vitamin D the effect on COVID19 will:

-- Or that higher levels will the same effect as lower levels that 30-40mg/mL.
+- Or that higher levels will have the same effect as lower levels that are 30-40 mg/mL.

 - In Switzerland, there are indications of a U-shaped curve effect in people under the age of 70, but not over the age of 70.

 - In Israel, there are indications of complete absence of infection and even more.
 Infection risk might be abolished over vitamin D levels of 53 ng/mL, but data is only from people under the age of 50.

 - In the US, data from the Chicago study show that there are suggestions that 40-100 ng/mL gives the same infection risk as 30-40 ng/mL.